 FinalGlideAUS.
 Similar to our own Novuh, FinalGlideAUS (Chad Nowak) is both a full scale pilot and has been involved in the RC aircraft hobby for a very long time.
 His years of experience and passion shine through in his videos.
 You’ll find more than just FPV Racing Quadcopters on his channel, but it’s still great to learn and watch from someone with so much experience.
 He tends to be very high energy and his flying matches his personality.
 FinalGlideAUS shares awesome event coverage mixed with FPV flying to videos where you get to learn more from his knowledge and wisdom.

 Mr Steele.
-You’ll find FinalGlideAUS and Mr Steele collaborating in videos together often and it’s no surprise.
-The two of them are incredibly passionate about RC flying and FPV Racing.
 Mr Steele brings his sharp wit and sarcastic commentary wrapped around his warm personality to his videos and commentary.
-You know he has deep knowledge and enjoy sharing that information.
+You know he has deep knowledge and enjoys sharing that information.
 Mr Steele’s video range from awesome freestyle videos to detailed technical/reivew videos to musical talent.

 UmmaGawd.
 Another of the Rotor Riot crew, UmmaGawd is a fantastic racer out of California that occasionally posts some sick acro videos